AshleyLab/scotch/README.md

 ## Installation

 Clone this repository.
-And clone the [repository](https://github.com/AshleyLab/scotch-data) with pre-calculated features that describe the reference genome.
+And clone the repository with pre-calculated features that describe the reference genome for the genome build you're using.

 ```
 $ git clone https://github.com/AshleyLab/scotch.git